jdegoes/purescript-arb-instances/README.md

 ### Types

-    data TestEither a b where
+    newtype TestEither a b where
       TestEither :: Either a b -> TestEither a b